Qix-/tortellini/README.md

 	//
 	// The right-hand-side type is what is returned.
 Anything other
-	// than a string-like type causes a parse (see caveats section below). std::string s          = ini["Section"]["key"] | "default string";
+	// than a string-like type causes a parse (see caveats section below).
+	//
+	// All keys are case-INsensitive.
+This includes section headers. std::string s          = ini["Section"]["key"] | "default string";
 	long l                 = ini["Section"]["key"] | 42L;   // default long
 	long long ll           = ini["Section"]["key"] | 42LL;  // default long long